 - wearing a face mask or covering.
 In some situations, wearing a face mask is mandatory, unless you're exempt.
 See "Wearing a face mask or covering" below.

-- keep following the advice to regularly wash your hands thoroughly (for 20 seconds) with soap and water, or use a hand sanitiser
+- regularly wash their hands thoroughly (for 20 seconds) with soap and water, or use a hand sanitiser

 If members of your household are going out to work or school, they should be following the strict advice to prevent catching or spreading coronavirus in those settings.
 When they get home, they should wash their hands thoroughly.

-If you're still worried, you may want to consider restricting your household's movements outside the home, living separately, or taking more precautions in the home, for example:
+If you're still worried, you may want to consider restricting your household's movements outside the home, or taking more precautions in the home, for example:

 - minimising time spent in shared spaces, and keeping shared spaces well ventilated

-- using separate bathrooms (or cleaning after each use) and using separate towels
+- using separate bathrooms (or cleaning them after each use) and using separate towels

 - sleeping separately